 The Section 5311 program provides capital, planning, and operating assistance to support public transportation in rural areas with populations less than 50,000.
-The Section 5311 program, as amended under MAP-21, combines the 5311 program and the repealed 5316 Job Access and Reverse Commute program activities into one program.
+The Section 5311 program, as amended under Moving Ahead for Progress in the 21st Century Act (MAP-21), combines the 5311 program and the repealed 5316 Job Access and Reverse Commute program activities into one program.
 The goal of the program is to:

-- Enhance the access of people in non-urbanized areas to health care, shopping, education, employment, public services, and recreation - Assist in the maintenance, development, improvement, and use of public transportation systems in nonurbanized areas - Encourage and facilitate the most efficient use of all transportation funds used to provide passenger transportation in non-urbanized areas through the coordination of programs and services - Assist in the development and support of intercity bus transportation
+- Enhance the access of people in non-urbanized areas to health care, shopping, education, employment, public services, and recreation. - Assist in the maintenance, development, improvement, and use of public transportation systems in nonurbanized areas. - Encourage and facilitate the most efficient use of all transportation funds used to provide passenger transportation in non-urbanized areas through the coordination of programs and services. - Assist in the development and support of intercity bus transportation.

-Program goals also include improving access to transportation services to employment and employment related activities for low-income individuals and welfare recipients and to transport residents of urbanized and non-urbanized areas to suburban employment opportunities.
+Program goals also include improving access to transportation services to employment and employment-related activities for low-income individuals and welfare recipients and to transport residents of urbanized and non-urbanized areas to suburban employment opportunities.